Guidelines for Environmentally Responsible Procurement

 - Where they are cost effective and meet performance and technical standards, products certified under a relevant environmental labelling program may be specified in the solicitation document.
 Specific environmental technical requirements may also be included in product specifications.

-Visit the rest of the Green Purchasing website for more information, and helpful tools for environmentally responsible purchasing.
+Visit the rest of the Green Procurement website for more information, and helpful tools for environmentally responsible purchasing.